mhayes853/swift-cactus/README.md

 }
 ```

-### Tool Calling
+### Function Calling

-You can pass a list of tool definitions to the model, which the model can then invoke based on the schema of arguments you provide.
-The tool calling format is based on the [JSON Schema format](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-validation-01).
+You can pass a list of function definitions to the model, which the model can then invoke based on the schema of arguments you provide.
+The function calling format is based on the [JSON Schema format](https://datatracker.ietf.org/doc/html/draft-handrews-json-schema-validation-01).

 ```swift
 let completion = try model.chatCompletion(